izzymsft/istio-demo/README.md

 https://istio.io/docs/tasks/telemetry/

-If you are using Windows 10, you will need to set up [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to install Ubuntu.
+If you are using Windows 10, you will need to set up [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) to install [Ubuntu 16.04 LTS](https://www.microsoft.com/store/apps/9pjn388hp8c9).

 This is needed for setting up the Istio client.
 The instructions are for Linux/UNIX systems